For a list of Georgia economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 Businesses can receive a tax credit of 50% of their direct training expenses, with up to $500 credit per full-time employee, per training program.
 The annual maximum of the credit amounts to $1,250 per employee.
 Eligible expenses include:

-- costs of instructors and teaching materials
+- costs of instructors (including an instructor from the company) and teaching materials

 - employee wages during retraining